-- 2.2.1 Their governing body is the FIVB and the competition regulations for each one are respectively determined by the Board of Administration.
-The persons and bodies responsible for their technical organisation and realization are:
+- 2.2.1 Their governing body is the FIVB and the competition regulations for each one are respectively determined by the Volleyball Council.
+The persons and bodies responsible for their technical organisation and realization may include :

-- a. the organising National Federation;
+- a. the FIVB;

-- b. the Organising Committee of the host National Federation;
+- b.
+FIVB owned companies;

-- c. the FIVB;
+- c. the delegates, inspectors and other third parties contracted by the FIVB or its owned companies;

-- d. the FIVB delegates and inspectors;
+- d. the FIVB Control Committee;

-- e. the FIVB Control Committee; and
+- e. the local organiser;

-- f. for Senior World Championships, the Host TV Broadcaster.
+- f. the National Federation in the territory where the FIVB competition will take place.